What is hospice care?

 Do I need a Do Not Resuscitate (DNR) order to be on hospice?

-Individuals receiving hospice care do not need to have a Do Not Resuscitate (DNR) order at the time of admission to our program.
-In most instances, individuals recognize their condition has deteriorated and then decide they do not want any form of life prolonging procedures such as CPR.
-Hospice of Franklin County will work with the individual, their family and physician to insure their wishes are honored.
+A Do Not Resuscitate (DNR) order is not required at the time of admission to hospice care.
+As end of life approaches, individuals may decide they no longer want any form of life prolonging procedures such as CPR and may choose to put certain directives in place.
+Hospice of Franklin County works with individuals, their family and physician to insure their wishes are honored.

-Can a hospice patient continue with his or her own doctor?
+Can a hospice patient continue to treat with their own doctor?

-Absolutely!
+Absolutely.
 Your physician will remain fully involved in all aspects of your care.
-Decisions about all your medical needs including pain and symptom management, are directed by your primary care physician in consultation with the hospice team.
+Decisions about all of your medical needs, including pain and symptom management, are directed by your primary care physician in consultation with the hospice team.

 Will there be any special equipment or changes made in my home when hospice begins?

-The Hospice of Franklin County team will assess your needs, recommend any equipment such as a shower chair, walker, or specialized mattress and arrange to have these items delivered to your home.
-It is always your decision to accept or decline any medical equipment suggested by the hospice team.
+The Hospice of Franklin County team will assess your needs, recommend any necessary equipment (for example, shower chair, walker, or specialized mattress), and arrange to have these items delivered to your residence.
+It is always your decision whether to accept or decline any medical equipment recommended by the hospice team.